i3uex/CompareML/README.md

 Scikit-Learn is one of the most popular machine learning libraries.
 It is largely written in Python with some core algorithms written in Cython to improve performance.
 It is supported by several institutional and private grants.

-As happens in the Turi Graphlab CreateModule, this module, if deployed following a microservice-architrecture, encloses a web service that communicates with the Back-end receiving the algorithms that need to be used to build models and the inputs of the experiment.
-When the experiments are carried out, the results are sent back to the Back-end main module.

 ### 3.3 R

 This module contains the implementations of the classification Decision Forest, XXX algorithms and the regression XXX algorithms using R. It needs to be emphasised that the R code is running embedded in Python, through the access provided by the *rpy2* library.

 It makes use of the \textit{xxx} library to xxxxx}.

-As happens in the Scikit Learn Module and the Turi Graphlab Create module, this module encloses a web service that communicates with the Back-end receiving the algorithms that need to be used to build models and the inputs of the experiment.
-When the experiments are carried out, the results are sent back to the Back-end main module.

 ## 4. List of Machine Learning algorithms supported